 Camden became a transport node of a district which spread from Campbelltown to the lower Blue Mountains and in its early years was one of the most important commercial and administrative centres between Sydney and Goulburn on the Great South Road (renamed as the Hume Highway in 1928).
-The road which followed the town's main street from colonial times until a bypass was opened in 1974, brought international influences of modernism and consumerism to the town, and the goods and services that supported them (NSW RMS 2019 (a)).
+As shown in the diagram below, the road which followed the town's main street from colonial times until a bypass was opened in 1974, brought international influences of modernism and consumerism to the town, and the goods and services that supported them (NSW RMS 2019 (a)).